blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 - `ImageReturnProcessor`:
     - simply saves the input image

 OCR is performed once for each activated `ParserGroupProcessor`.
 Before performing the OCR, best possible OCR engine options are calculated by combining engine options needed by each `Parser` from the group.
-For example, if one parser expects and produces result from upercase characters and other parser extracts data from digits, both uppercase characters and digits must be added to the list of allowed characters that can appear in the OCR result.
+For example, if one parser expects and produces the result from uppercase characters and other parser extracts data from digits, both uppercase characters and digits must be added to the list of allowed characters that can appear in the OCR result.

 > `Parser` is an object that can extract structured data from raw OCR result.

-There are a lot of different parsers available, for example to extract dates from the OCR result, `DateParser` can be used.
+There are a lot of different parsers available.
+For example, to extract dates from the OCR result, `DateParser` can be used.
 Another example is generic `RegexParser` which returns strings that are accepted by the predefined regular expression.

 ### 4) Document classification based on the processed data

 There may be different versions of the same document type, which may have slight differences in contained information and positions of the fields.
-For example, normal case for templating API is implementing support for both old and new version of the document where new version may contain additional information which is not present on the old version of the document.
-Also positions of the fields may be different for old and new version of the document.
+For example, the normal case for templating API is implementing support for both old and new version of the document where new version may contain additional information which is not present on the old version of the document.
+Also, positions of the fields may be different for the old and new version of the document.

 To support such cases, there is a concept called a `TemplatingClass`.

 > `TemplatingClass` is an object containing two collections of processor groups and a classifier.

 The two collections of processor groups within `TemplatingClass` are the classification processor group collection and non-classification processor group collection.
-The idea is that first all processor groups within classification collection perform processing. `TemplatingClassifier` decides whether the object being recognizer belongs to current class and if it decides so, non-classification collection performs processing.
+The idea is that first all processor groups within classification collection perform processing. `TemplatingClassifier` decides then whether the object being recognized belongs to the current class and if it decides so, non-classification collection performs processing.
 The final `TemplatingRecognizer` then just contains a bunch of `TemplatingClass` objects.

-> `TemplatingClassifier` is an object which decides whether document that is being scanned belongs to the associated `TemplatingClass` or not, based on the data extracted by the classification processor groups.
+> `TemplatingClassifier` is an object which decides whether the document that is being scanned belongs to the associated `TemplatingClass` or not, based on the data extracted by the classification processor groups.

 ## <a name="detectorTemplatingSample"></a> Templating API sample for Croatian ID card